bitcoin/bitcoin/doc/build-windows-mingw.md

 qmake qttools.pro
 mingw32-make -j4

-Note: consider using -j switch with mingw32-make to speed up compilation process.
+NOTE: consider using -j switch with mingw32-make to speed up compilation process.
 On a quad core -j4 or -j5 should give the best results.

 then